Don't forget your FREE 30-minute preview!

 Navid Hejazi believes the ultimate purpose of playing violin is to have fun and express one’s artistic talents, which everyone possesses and just have to educate.
 This satisfaction will come with effort, discipline, strong skills and a spirit of self-improvement.

 In 2000 Yao was awarded 2nd Prize in the National Competition and top prize in the Central Conservatory String Competition in China.
 In 2002 he received a full scholarship to the Itzhak Perlman Music Program, and performed with Perlman in that year.
-Also in 2002, Yao was featured soloist in a performance of the Elgar Cello Concerto with Xinjiang Philharmonic.
-Yao won 1st Prize in the American String Teachers' Association competition in Redland, Los Angeles and California State divisions in 2005, followed by a full scholarship to the International Cello Master Program Gregor Piatigorshy Seminar that year.
+Also in 2002, Yao was the featured soloist in a performance of the Elgar Cello Concerto with Xinjiang Philharmonic.
+Yao won 1st Prize in the American String Teachers' Association competition in 2005 in Redlands, Los Angeles and California State divisions, followed by a full scholarship to the International Cello Master Program Gregor Piatigorshy Seminar that year.
 He attended ASTA’s Summer Institute for Chamber Music in 2007.
-In 2008, he became one of winners in Sigma Alpha Iota Competition.
-He has been invited to play in many concerts in Los Angeles, Hollywood and he has been principal cellist of the Corona Symphony Orchestra from 2008to 2010.
-During his Master degree studying at Azusa Pacific University (2010-2013), Yao was pointed to be a teaching assistant of the cello studio in Azusa Pacific University.
-In 2013, Yao played as a soloist with Corona Symphony Orchestra, and he was invited immediately after the concert to give cello master classes and lecture recitals in La Sierra University, California State University Dominguez Hills, Los Angeles City College.
+In 2008, he became one of the winners of the Sigma Alpha Iota Competition.
+Yao has been invited to play in many concerts in Los Angeles, Hollywood, and he has been principal cellist of the Corona Symphony Orchestra from 2008 to 2010.
+During his Master degree studies at Azusa Pacific University (2010-2013), Yao was appointed to be a teaching assistant of the cello studio in Azusa Pacific University.
+In 2013, Yao played as a soloist with Corona Symphony Orchestra, and he was invited immediately after the concert to give cello master classes and lecture recitals at La Sierra University, California State University Dominguez Hills, and Los Angeles City College.

-Not only to the cello performance, but also to the conducting practice, Yao has great interest and passion to it.
-In his primary school studying, Yao had shown the talent on his conducting.
-He was appointed to conduct the student choir from his primary school at sixth grade and had received a great success.
+Yao has great interest and passion not only to cello performance, but also to the conducting practice.
+In his primary school studying, Yao had shown talent on his conducting.
+He was appointed to conduct the student choir from his primary school in sixth grade and had received a great success.
 Later, he had won choir conducting awards many times from his high school, the Attached middle school of Xinghai Conservatory of Music, Guang Zhou, China.
-In 2011, Yao has decided to take conducting practice as a major study under the instruction of Professor Christopher Russell in the Azusa Pacific University.
-He conducted the Azusa Pacific University Symphony Orchestra on the September 23rd, 2012 for his debut practice in the U.S. for the public.
+In 2011, Yao decided to take conducting practice as a major study under the instruction of Professor Christopher Russell at Azusa Pacific University.
+He conducted the Azusa Pacific University Symphony Orchestra on September 23rd, 2012 for his debut practice in the U.S. for the public.

-Yao currently play the principal cello in Dream Orchestra since 2015 and coach cello section in Yaola Orchestra.
-And he just got a new position of chamber music coaching in Orange County School of Arts (Aug.
+Yao currently plays the principal cello in Dream Orchestra (since 2015) and coaches the cello section in Yaola Orchestra.
+He also just got a new position coaching chamber music at the Orange County School of Arts (Aug.
 2016).